ultimatemember/docs-v3/src/um-stripe/developer/hooks/actions.md

 Triggers when the checkout session is completed.
 ## [umm_stripe_status_active](./actions/umm_stripe_status_active)<Badge text="Since 1.0.0" vertical="middle" />

-Triggers when the subscriptions has been active.
+Triggers when the payments have been succesfully made.
 ## [umm_stripe_status_canceled](./actions/umm_stripe_status_canceled)<Badge text="Since 1.0.0" vertical="middle" />

 Triggers when the subscriptions has been cancelled.